mmistakes/minimal-mistakes/_drafts/fs2.md

 }
 ```

-Each stream is traversed concurrently, and the maximum degree of concurrency is given in input as the parameter `maxOpen`.
-As we can see, the effect used to handle concurrency must satisfy the `Concurrent` bound, which is required anywhere concurrency is used in the library.
+Each stream is traversed concurrently, and the maximum degree of concurrency is given in input as the parameter `maxOpen`. **As we can see, the effect used to handle concurrency must satisfy the `Concurrent` bound, which is required anywhere concurrency is used in the library**.

 We want four threads to pull concurrent values from the three streams in our example.
 Running the program produces an output similar to the following: